For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 After getting the chance to test out the different items listed as the best bikes for college, I’m going with the 6KU Fixie Urban Track Bike as my personal favorite.

-The reason why this bike stands out for me from the other bikes is that it’s easily affordable, highly functional, and looks great too!
+The reason why this bike is a perfect choice compared to the other bikes is that it’s easily affordable, highly functional, and looks great too!

 The chipped paint issue can be a bit of a bother, but you can easily live with it given everything else that this 6KU bicycle offers.